Skip to content

 HS256 #

-HMAC-SHA256, symmetric signature with a shared secret between issuer and verifier.
-The secret must be random (>= 256 bits of entropy, not a human passphrase) to resist offline brute force.
+HMAC-SHA256, symmetric signature with a secret shared between issuer and verifier.
+The secret must be random and high-entropy (>= 256 bits, generated with openssl rand -base64 32) to resist offline brute-force.

 RS256 #

-ES256 #
+ES256 / ES384 / ES512 #

-ECDSA-SHA256 with curve P-256.
+ECDSA with P-256, P-384, P-521 curves.
 Equivalent to RS256 but with shorter keys (256 bits vs 2048-4096) and faster signatures.
 Recommended for new systems.
+Caveat: ECDSA with weak randomness is catastrophic.

 kid #